Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ### May 23

 CLASS: worked more on draw/grid method that draws grid of map on the screen based on what the tile is

+HOME: I got the draw/gird method to work!
+It now differentiates between a safe spot and a mine.